asterai Documentation

 this section is a work in progress

 The cloud console can be accessed from the asterai website.
-It lets you create and manage applications.
+It lets you create and manage agents.

-The CLI tool, which can be installed on your computer via NPM, is used to deploy plugins into your applications.
+The CLI tool, which can be installed on your computer via NPM, is used to deploy plugins into your agents.

 Plugins